particle-iot/ble-gateway-library/README.md

   }
 }
 ```

+If you're not sure if the Heart Rate monitor supports `NOTIFY`, you can use the `bool batterySupportsNotify()` API to find out.

 Another device might instead allow you to read or write to it.
 In that case, the type for that device would have APIs to allow you to do that within your application.